vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Add function ][ Slider Item ] Fix infinite loop in slider item block when used in reusable blocks.

 = 1.80.1 =
 [ Bug Fix ] Fixed in WordPress 6.4.x / 6.5.x so that blocks can be used.